YhomiAce/page_app/Readme.md

 2- Create a database named "page_app" and then import the SQL file "page_app.sql" that is placed inside the folder of this project.

-3- Now Open "index.php" file that is placed inside "code" folder.
+3- Now Open "index.php" file that is placed inside folder.
 =====